gobblejs/gobble-unpackage/README.md

 SPM, Volo, Meteor, Composer and so on.

-The goal of `gobble-unpackage` is allowing you, the web developer, to use any of these package managers, then use GobbleJS to filter out the files you need
+The goal of `gobble-unpackage` is allowing you, the web developer, to use any of these package managers, then use GobbleJS to filter out the files you don't need, keeping only those specified in the `package.json` definition.

+It also strips references to sourcemaps, as the sourcemap files will never be kept.

 ## Installation